 Carso won the tender to construct and operate the pipeline about two years ago with a $471 million bid.
 The pipe would supply gas for power plants that currently use fuel oil and would link to another pipeline, from Ojinaga at the U.S. border to El Encino, Chihuahua.

-An extension of the Ojinaga-El Encino is to run through the state of Sonora in a region where Jesuit missionaries founded eight missions with neighboring communities of Yaqui natives in the 17th century, which remain to this day.
-Seven of the Yaqui communities approved the pipeline, while only one dissented.
+The pipeline passes through a region where Jesuit missionaries founded eight missions with neighboring communities of Yaqui natives in the 17th century, which remain to this day.
+Seven of the Yaqui communities approved Guaymas-El Oro, while only one dissented.

 While the dissidents prepared an injunction, temperatures rose sharply.
 An unidentified group punctured the new pipeline and destroyed some of the equipment that was being prepared to extend it.
 The state government branded those responsible as “vandals.”*